metabolon1/tasty-bites-demo/README.md

 - Full_Report.pdf: the above file, printed as a PDF.
 - Summary_Report.md: an abridged version of the full report.
 - Images\: a directory containing figures used in Summary_Report.md.

+## Note about dataset
+The fictitious dataset used for this project is not included in this repo, because it is proprietary to DataCamp.
+However, descriptions of the dataset can be found in the report files.